ExpressionEngine/ExpressionEngine-User-Guide/source/troubleshooting/error_messages/a_problem_was_encountered_while_trying_to_upload_your_file.rst

 configuration:

 -  The Upload Directory needs sufficient permissions for PHP to write files to the filesystem.
-On a UNIX type server this usually means "777" permissions are required.
+See :doc:`/troubleshooting/general/file_permissions` for details.
 -  The error can also occur if ExpressionEngine could not copy or move the uploaded file from the temporary upload directory, as specified by the server.
 The upload directory needs appropriate permissions.